tuva-health/docs/docs/guides/geospatial-analytics.md

 title: "Geospatial Analytics"
 ---

-- How do you actually kick-off the geo-coding process?

 ## Overview

 Geospatial analysis is commonly used in analyzing healthcare data to identify patterns that vary by geography.
 In this guide we describe a process for transforming healthcare data to enable geospatial analysis of publicly available social determinants of health data.
 Once you follow this guide it's very easy to perform geospatial analysis of any metric (e.g. cost, utilization, outcomes, risk, etc.).